-You can also change many of the printing parameters.
+Many values are interrelated, such as left and right margin, columns, and columns per inch.
 If you increase the left margin, for instance, Print Wizard will compress the text horizontally, changing the characters per inch.
 If the print job contains no form feeds, and you change the lines per page, Print Wizard will break the page in different places.